 Quartz

-One of the most important applications of cathodoluminescence (CL) in geosciences is the possibility to reveal internal structures, growth zoning, and lattice defects in quartz crystals that are not discernible by other analytical techniques.
+One of the most important applications of cathodoluminescence (CL) in geosciences is the possibility of revealing internal structures, growth zoning, and lattice defects in quartz crystals that are not discernible by other analytical techniques.
 During quartz crystallization, variations of the physicochemical conditions result in crystal zoning.
 Revealing these features using CL enables geoscientists to reconstruct the specific growth conditions or to reveal multiphase processes.
-The zoning in quartz can relate either to variations in trace-element uptake or intrinsic defects caused by the effects of growth conditions.
+The zoning in quartz can relate to variations in trace-element uptake or intrinsic defects caused by the effects of growth conditions.

 Color CL image of a quartz bridge formed from three wavelength-filtered images recorded using a MonoCL3™ detector.